“The heart knows reasons

 Following your heart requires that you set aside time to listen to it.
 I find that taking a few minutes in the early morning to “tune in” before my logical mind is awake is of the best ways of tapping into my intuition.
 I often make notes because when I return to them at a later time, it’s easy to see that the wisdom coming through was much more powerful than anything my head would ever dream up.

-Following the heart is a practice as well as an ongoing process, but take it from one who knows… it’s an adventure that is always worth it.
+Following the heart is a practice as well as an ongoing process, but it’s an adventure that is always worth it.